MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Format-List.md

 ### -ShowError

 Indicates that the cmdlet sends errors through the pipeline.
-This parameter is rarely used, but can be used as a debugging aid when you are formatting expressions in a `Format-List` command, and the expressions do not appear to be working.
 The following shows an example of the results of adding the ShowError parameter with an expression.

 ```powershell
 Get-Date | Format-List DayOfWeek,{ $_ / $null } -ShowError